← Back to Notes

 API Documentation with Swagger

-As the project enters Phase 3: AI-Driven Ecosystem, proper API documentation becomes critical.
+As the project enters next phase, proper API documentation becomes critical.
 I plan to integrate Swagger to provide a clear, interactive interface for the Go backend.

 Advanced Moderation & Admin Tools